-The most exclusive hotel in Morocco, The Royal Mansour Marrakech, gives each of their staff a 24-hour experience of being a customer staying in their hotel when they start their job.
-This starts with a chauffeur driven limo from the airport to the hotel where they are greeted by the whole staff team and then waited on hand and foot.
-The owner of this exclusive hotel for the super wealthy says that it’s the only way that staff can truly understand the customer experience and emulate the highest standards.
+The most exclusive hotel in Morocco, The Royal Mansour Marrakech, gives each of its staff a 24-hour experience of being a customer staying in its hotel when they start their job.
+This starts with a chauffeur-driven limousine ride from the airport to the hotel where they are greeted by the entire staff team and then waited on hand and foot.
+The owner of this exclusive hotel believes it’s the only way staff can understand the customer experience completely.

 A small business CRM system is a great way to:

 - Store customer profile information: A CRM lets you create detailed customer profiles as well as records of each touchpoint you have with customers.
 This helps you tailor your interactions based on who they are and how they’ve interacted with you in the past.

 - Manage your sales pipeline: Once you have a clear understanding of your customer journey, you can use this to generate the stages for your sales pipeline within your CRM.